Skip to main content

 MySQL Metrics

-Here are the Telegraf metrics for MySQL collected by the MySQL app.
+Here are the Telegraf metrics for MySQL collected by the MySQL app (click to expand).

 mysql_aborted_clients